Blueprint Travelers - Travel Site

 Between the months of March and August (peaking between June and July), leatherback turtles and some other species come to the beaches along the coast to lay their eggs.
 The Plage de Montjoly and Plage de Montabo near Cayenne are some of those destinations.
 While you may be able to see these large turtles come to land on your own, you probably want to reach out to a tourism agency and find a guide or tour because these professionals know the behaviors and habits of these animals.
 During peak breeding season, you have the best chance of seeing them independently.
 They typically come to the beaches around sunrise and high tide.
 If you go in the dark, make sure you have a red light lamp because white lights from flashlights can blind the turtles.
 Avoid going to the beaches when it is pitch black out and alone.

 The other main spot within French Guiana to see the leatherback turtles is Awala-Yalimapo in the Alama nature reserve.
-You can look into attending a tour from Saint-Laurent at the north-west side and adding it to the end of your French Guiana itinerary.
+You can look into attending a tour from Saint-Laurent at the north-west side of the department and add it to the end of your French Guiana itinerary if you plan to continue onwards to Suriname.

 A golden sand ocean beach with forests behind them